-According to the last census, 87% of Bellefonte residents commuted to work alone while only 8% carpooled and 2% used public transportation.
-Use of alternative means of transportation will save residents money and be better for the environment.
+According to the last census, 87% of Bellefonte residents commuted to work alone in their personal vehicles, while only 8% carpooled and 2% used public transportation.
+The use of alternative means of transportation will save residents money and be better for the environment.

-- 1. Work with DART First State to promote public bus transportation and explore including covered bus stops - 2.
-Work with DART First State to promote the Rideshare Program - 3.
-Use of the Town's website to promote DART - 4.
-Explore other means of transportation such as a local shuttle service
+- 1. Work with DART First State to promote public bus transportation and explore the feasibility of constructing covered bus stops. - 2.
+Work with DART First State to promote the Rideshare Program. - 3.
+Use of the Town's website to promote DART. - 4.
+Explore other means of transportation such as a local shuttle service.